-Compliant

-Maintain existing action and processes.
+Grade 2024 Compliant Suggestions to improve/resolve Maintain existing action and processes.

 10.2.5 Reception Facilities Best Practice The reception space should be attractive, friendly and welcoming, with: a secure, draught-free, convenient and welcoming lobby, with outer and inner doors and security controls, giving reception staff better access control. an easily identifiable reception counter, ideally facing onto the secure lobby, with a sliding window or glazed screen at an accessible height, a lower section and knee recess for wheelchair users, and a hearing loop. waiting and seating areas with sufficient space for wheelchair users or people with buggies. visual and/or tactile signage, sited where users can take time to read it.
 An individual with a disability should be able to move about in the reception area without interference by furniture, planters or similar movable objects.
 Remember to consider persons with mobility and visual disability issues.
 The entrance/reception can offer a transition lighting zone where people with visual impairments can adjust between a bright exterior and a subdued interior - the receptionist's face should be clearly visible, avoiding down-lighting that casts shadows on the face of the receptionist or visitor.
-The following are also recommended: well organised safe display of children's work to promote a sense of achievement and belonging (without impeding circulation, causing hazards or obstructing lighting). safe storage of personal belongings and mobility equipment, with battery charging close by, so that there can be easy transition between equipment from home and school. accessible toilet(s)/changing room signposted nearby. a parents' room (often) located nearby Audit Findings A wheelchair user can enter principal main entrance unaided through automatic doors.
-Reception staff are aware of the needs of disabled visitors and communication is inclusive and supportive.
+The following are also recommended: well organised safe display of children's work to promote a sense of achievement and belonging (without impeding circulation, causing hazards or obstructing lighting). safe storage of personal belongings and mobility equipment, with battery charging close by, so that there can be easy transition between equipment from home and school. accessible toilet(s)/changing room signposted nearby. a parents' room (often) located nearby Audit Findings A wheelchair user can enter principal main entrance unaided.
+Intercoms / video phones at appropriate height?
+Yes Are manual doors heavy to operate?
+No Reception staff are aware of the needs of disabled visitors and communication is inclusive and supportive.
 Wheelchair accessible counter?
 Yes Space for a wheelchair to wait?
 Yes Reception Chair with arms?
-There are couches available with arms however we recommend you place at least one highbacked seat with arms in this area.
-Alternative Signage in large fonts available?
+No Alternative Signage in large fonts available?
+Yes

 Permanent hard-wired or Portable Induction Hearing Loop available?
+No

-No An induction loop with appropriate signage should be provided to assist hearing-aid users to communicate with the receptionist.
+An induction loop with appropriate signage should be provided to assist hearing-aid users to communicate with the receptionist.
 There is no induction loop fitted to assist visitors who have impaired hearing in the reception area.
 Hearing (induction) loops help people with hearing loss to hear sounds more clearly by reducing the effect of background noise.